fieldtrip/website/tutorial/ica_artifact_cleaning.md

     cfg.channel    = {'MEG', 'MEGREF', 'EOG', 'ECG', 'jaw', 'neck'};
     data = ft_preprocessing(cfg);

 The ICA decomposition can take a long time, especially if you have to do it multiple times.
 If it takes too long, you can consider to downsample the data to a lower sampling rate, here from 1200Hz to 300Hz.
 Using the downsampled dataset you can estimate the ICA components and subsequently remove those from the original data.
 However, you should be aware that downsampling potentially affect some data features and artifacts.
-For example, high frequency muslce artifacts will be less well captured.
+For example, high frequency muscle artifacts will be less well captured.
 The consequence is that the removal of those artifacts might also be less optimal.

     data_orig = data;